JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ![](http://35percent.org/img/samplecouncilhomessold.png)
 *A [sample](/sold_by_southwark.pdf) of hundreds of council homes sold by the current Labour administration under this policy*

 Southwark's justification for this is that the sales revenue allows more council housing to be built more cheaply elsewhere in the borough.
+The cost of building new social rented homes is surprisingly high and can [exceed the £300,000 threshold]().
 However, the [Mayor's most recent annual monitoring report](https://www.london.gov.uk/sites/default/files/amr_14_final_20180927.pdf) shows a net gain of just 84 social rented homes in the three years to 2016/17.

-The cost of building new social rented homes is surprisingly high and can [exceed the £300,000 threshold]().
+.

 ![](http://35percent.org/img/buildcost.png)